-This step by step description will show you how to the condition designer to create your condition.
+This step-by-step description will show you how to use the Condition Designer to create your condition.

 Figure 3: Operator selection

-- Repeat steps 1 to 3 to add other lines to setup more complex condtitions
+Step 5.
+Repeat steps 1 – 3 to add other lines to setup more complex conditions

 Figure 8: Two highlighted rows

-PLEASE NOTE: A few fields like owner or customer (special look up fields) are not available on the actual parent level, but can be always reached by selecting the next level drop down for this element.
+Please note: A few fields like Owner and Customer (special lookup fields) are not available on the actual parent level, but can always be reached by selecting the next level drop-down for this element.